-Whether a financial provider like LYNX is reliable and legit is an important and very legitimate question one can have.
+Whether a financial provider like LYNX is legit a very relevant question one can have.
 After all you trust LYNX with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider LYNX reliable in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider LYNX legit in your individual circumstances.
 We also compared LYNX with two similar brokers.

 |Broker listed on stock exchange||No||Yes||No|

 |Annual financial statements on website||No||Yes||Yes|

 |Mobile two-step authentication||Yes||Yes||Yes|